 This simple and easy to use mortgage calculator will show you the amortization schedule and breakdown of your payments made towards your home loan.
 Enter in some simple information and get a good idea of how much house you can afford based on the breakdown of monthly payments.

-What a Mortgage Calculator Doesn’t Say Can Hurt You
+What a Mortgage Calculator Doesn’t Show Can Hurt You

 You might be approached by mortgage lenders and companies with a sales pitch and they will tell you based on some basic information you enter into a mortgage calculator or basic pre-qualification form YOU CAN GET X TYPE OF LOAN and pay X AMOUNT.
 Don’t base any plans on that information until you speak to a licensed loan advisor.